getflywheel/local-addon-boilerplate/README.md

 ### Add to Local

-1. `npm pack`
-2. Install the newly generated tarball from disk within Local

-### Alternate Method to Add to Local

-1. Clone repo directly into the addons folder (paths described above)
+1. Clone repo directly into the add-ons folder (paths described above)
 2. `yarn install`
-2. `npm run build`
+2. `yarn build` or `npm run build`
-3. Open Local and activate addon
+3. Open Local and activate add-on

 ## Development

 ### Folder Structure

 All files in `/src` will be transpiled to `/lib` using [TypeScript](https://www.typescriptlang.org/).
 Anything in `/lib` will be overwritten.

+### Development Workflow

+If you are looking for help getting started, you can consult [the documentation for the add-on generator](https://github.com/getflywheel/create-local-addon#next-steps).

 ## License